Reconstructing Satellites in 3D from Amateur Telescope Images

 \section{Conclusion}

-In this paper, we present a novel 3D imaging framework for reconstructing satellites from ground telescope observations.
-Central to this framework is a customized Structure from Motion (SfM) and advanced Gaussian splatting volume rendering, supported by sophisticated pre-processing, simultaneous pose refinement, and post-editing to manage distortions from atmospheric turbulence, light pollution, unique camera characteristics, and other factors.
-We validated our method on synthetic datasets and real observations of China’s Tiangong Space Station and the International Space Station.
+In this paper, we present a novel 3D imaging framework for reconstructing satellites from ground-based telescope observations.
+Our approach integrates a hybrid telescope image pre-processing pipeline with a joint pose-refinement and 3D reconstruction framework that leverages controlled Gaussian Splatting (GS) and Branch-and-Bound (BnB) search.
+We validated our method on synthetic datasets and on-sky observations, achieving, for the first time, 3D imaging of China’s Tiangong Space Station and the International Space Station using ground-based telescopes.

-Our work provides practical insights into ground-based 3D reconstruction, offering a cost-effective alternative to space-based surveillance by reducing monitoring costs and improving accessibility for satellite and debris observation.
-However, a major limitation of our current methodology is the overly complex operational workflow and the difficulty in achieving reliable reconstruction with extremely low-quality images.
-To address this, future work will focus on developing a fully automated, end-to-end workflow—from video capture to 3D model generation—while enhancing robustness to handle challenging imaging conditions, thereby broadening the applicability of ground-based satellite reconstruction. {